Mambouna/pgturbo/doc/builtins.rst

                      positional arguments when called.
         :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.

+                       Note that the keyword `absolute` is reserved and won't be passed on.

     .. method:: schedule_unique(callback, delay, *args, **kwargs)